Today’s Word Of Encouragement From Wayne:

 Let your loving Lord be more real and present to you than the thought of somebody else’s absence.

-Samuel, and Hannah, both committed themselves to their Lord, and God’s presence and favor proved to be the greatest reward to both of their lives.
-God gave Hannah many more children, and God blessed Samuel with His presence, power, and anointing to be a priest to the Lord, a prophet to King David and, therefore, an important link in the chain of our Messiah, Jesus Christ, coming to us.
+Samuel, and Hannah, both committed themselves to their Lord, and God’s presence and favor proved to be the greatest reward and blessing to both of their lives.
+God gave Hannah many more children.
+And God blessed Samuel with His presence, power, and anointing to be a priest to the Lord, a prophet and anointer to King David and, as a result, an important link in the chain of our Messiah, Jesus Christ, coming to us.

 The presence of God is ready, right now, to fill you “up” and minister to you.
-Worship your Lord as a little beloved child of God, just like Samuel did, and allow His presence become greater to you than any absence.
+I encourage you to worship your Lord as a little beloved child of God today, just like Samuel did, and allow His presence to become greater to you than any absence you have experienced.
 Hallelujah!